jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---

 Pick one of your trusted devices and see if the security token indeed works.
-You can do this with a simple curl request.
+You can do this by:

+1) Using curl to retrieve a token and storing it in an environment variable.
+2) Issuing an iControl REST request directly to a trusted BIG-iP adding the token query parameters to your request URL.

 **Step 2.
 Make an iControl Rest request directly to a trusted device using our retrieved token (query parameters)**